 Moving to the USA with Pets

 Importing pets to the US requires careful planning, but the good news is that US pet import rules are generally simpler and easier to follow than most other country rules.
 See below for information about out how to safely import your pet to the USA.
+You can also read our simple guide for bringing dogs, cats, and other pets to the US.

 If you're already in the United States and want to learn about cross country pet transport instead, click on this link to find out more about the process: